Questions and Answers

 4. Why should I hire a Buyer’s Agent?

-Finally, non-Spaniards are at a natural disadvantage when buying property in Spain.
-First, there is the language barrier.
-You have to know what’s going on at all times.
-Second, the laws governing real estate transactions are quite lax compared to other countries.
-It’s easy to get confused or taken advantage of.
+Finally, non-Spaniards are out of their comfort zone and at a disadvantage when buying property in Spain.
+First, there’s a language barrier and, second the laws governing real estate transactions are quite lax compared to other countries.
+You need to know what’s going on at all times to avoid confusion and/or being taken advantage of.

 5. What’s the best way to find an affordable flat?